Exerra/karen-bot-docs/users/swearWords.md

 # Swear words

-> Karen filters swear words?
+> Karen Bot filters swear words?
 Oh the irony

 So this section focuses on the swear words Karen Bot filters if you have "AntiSwear" enabled in the settings (by default it is off).
 All of these messages result in a deletion of the message and a... *pleasant* message sent in that channel.